sustrik/libdill/tutorial-protocol.md

 if(rc < 0) return -1;
 ```

-Return zero and the send function is done.
+To indicate success the function should return zero.

-As for receive function we'll have to read 8-bit size first:
+As for receive function we'll have to read the 8-bit size first:

 ```c
 uint8_t c;